 In the episode, Ted ends up at high-society party where he finds other people who enjoy many of the more intellectual things that he can’t discuss with his friends, like crosswords and Dante.
 However, he’s made to choose between staying at the party or joining his friends at the robots versus wrestlers event.
 HIMYM’s answer to that dilemma is that you should abandon that stupid nerd stuff.
 It’s fine that your friends deride you for enjoying it.
 The only possible reason someone might like that sort of thing is because they’re a snob and should be put in their place.
 Ted, obviously, goes to wrestling match.

-The Good Place doesn’t do that.
-It goes 180 degrees in the opposite direction.
+The Good Place goes in the opposite direction.

 And sure, Chidi is a flawed character.
 He is indecisive and the other characters are often aggravated by him (“this is why everyone hates moral philosophy professors” is a often repeated line in the show), but this is not problematic.
 Sitcoms, after all, pull their comedy from the foibles of people.
 What the show doesn’t do is present philosophy, an intellectual pursuit, as stupid.
 The very reason Chidi is supposed to have gotten into the Good Place is because he pursued ethical truth.
 That puts him in the same class as people who raised billions of dollars for charity or dug up landmines for their life’s work.

 Eleanor is so much changed by her studies that, near the end of the first iteration of Michael’s world, she is reading philosophy in the Medium Place because it reminds of her of Chidi.
 In the last iteration, she ends up reading ahead of Chidi’s syllabus as her intellectual thirst grows.
 The pursuit of truth becomes for her a pleasurable exercise, and a sign that she is becoming a better person.
 Ultimately, philosophy is the bond that cements Eleanor and Chidi’s love.